 The membership of the Council is open to all Trade Chambers and Associations engaged in Shipping and Port related activities as well as individual companies in the import/export trade.
 The membership committee is responsible for developing and increasing the membership of the Council.

-The annual membership fee for Trade Associations/Chambers is Rs.
-5,000/-, while the membership fee for individual companies was Rs.
+The annual membership fee for Trade Associations/Chambers was Rs.
+7,500/-, while the membership fee for individual companies was Rs.
 3,500/-.
 However due to the escalating costs the Council decided to increase its annual subscription as follows from the forthcoming financial period.

-During the year under review, the Council approved membership for the following companies/organizations as Individual and Trade Association Members:
+During the year under review, the Council approved membership for the following companies/organizations as Individual Members:

-The Ceylon Chamber of Commerce manage the Council funds on behalf of the Council.
+The Ceylon Chamber of Commerce manages the Council funds on behalf of the Council.